• Skip to primary navigation

 crab butter sauce on top of beef tenderloin

-What’s the Best Crabmeat to buy?
+What's the Best Crabmeat to Buy for Crab Butter Sauce

 Depending on where you live will dictate your options on what type of crab to use.
-Here on the east coast, blue crab is the most commonly found.

 pound of fresh Maryland jumbo lump crabmeat